alexpress/alexa-spacegeek/README.md

 ### Hooking up to an Alexa Skill

 Follow the standard procedure to create a new skill and point it to your lambda `arn`.
+Intent and sample utterances can be found in the `assets` directory.